Education is an increasing priority for integration but education systems are slow to respond.

 Education policies are generally better targeted in countries with a large number of immigrant pupils.
 The Nordic countries, for example, take an individualised, needs-based approach.
 Australia, Canada and New Zealand have developed strong targeted education policies through multiculturalism, while the US focuses additional support on vulnerable racial and social groups.
 In contrast, the education systems of Austria, France, Germany and Luxembourg are less responsive to the needs of their relatively large number of immigrant pupils.
-New destination countries with small immigrant communities offer inconsistent targeted support (e.g. Japan and Central Europe).
+New destination countries with small immigrant communities offer inconsistent targeted support (e.g. Asia and Central Europe).
 In the new destination countries with big immigrant communities (such as Greece and Ireland), weak targeted education policies have not caught up with the now sizeable number of immigrant pupils.
 Czechia, Finland and Korea have better developed policies and smaller numbers of immigrant pupils.

 - Despite a few improvements, immigrant pupils receive limited support with accessing or completing pre-school, vocational and higher education.

 - Undocumented immigrants have a legal right to access to compulsory and non-compulsory education in 20 MIPEX countries.

 - Immigrants face particularly significant obstacles when accessing higher education.
 In the majority of countries (39/56), they do not receive any tailored support.
 Support aimed at increasing their access to and successful participation in higher education is available only in Australia, Finland and the US.

 - Only 13 countries provide systematic academic guidance and financial resources to schools with immigrant pupils.